 Link: Apply now for the Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card is regarded as one of the most lucrative credit cards out there.
-We’ve just seen an excellent new welcome offer rolled out on this card, which I’d consider to be in line with the best offers that we’ve seen.
+Several weeks ago, we saw an excellent welcome offer introduced on this card, in line with the best offers that we’ve seen.
 If eligible, this is an ideal time to apply for the card.

 In this post: